 Caring and Healing Ministries

-Caring Ministries is comprised of a number of different groups, all of which share the common goal of ministering in Christ to those in the congregation in need of meals, rides to church, prayer both long-term and immediate and the Holy Eucharist when homebound.
+Caring Ministries is comprised of a number of different groups, all of which share the common goal of ministering in Christ to those in the congregation in need of meals, rides to church, prayer both long-term and immediate and the Holy Eucharist when home-bound.
+In all instances, a call to our church office can connect you to these ministries.

-If you would like your name or someone else you know to be included on the prayer List, call the office or contact Mary Jane Chambers at email@example.com.
+If you would like your name or someone else you know to be included on the Prayer List, please call or email your prayer requests to the church office by Thursday morning.
 The prayer list is updated weekly and distributed at all Sunday services.

 Telephone Prayer Chain